graphadvantage/neo4j-index-refactoring/neo4j-index-refactor.md

 ##Introduction

 Sometimes it is necessary to refactor a node property as a new hierarchy.
-This involves extracting the unique values of the property from child nodes, creating the new parent category nodes, and the setting the relationship between the matching parent and child nodes.
+This involves extracting the unique values of the property from child nodes, creating the new parent category nodes, and then the setting the relationship between the matching parent and child nodes.

 Let's suppose we have an (:Organization) node that has a {country: "..."} property, and we want to refactor to a (:Country) parent category, and create a new [:HAS_LOCATION] relationship between the two: